monnand/bully/README.md

 ### Playing with three nodes

 Let's say we want to add one more node into this cluster, whose IP is 192.168.1.69.
-Only thing we need to change is to start a new instance of *bully* on 192.168.1.69 with almost the same command:
+Only thing we need to do is to start a new instance of *bully* on 192.168.1.69 with almost the same command:

         bully -port=8117 -nodes="192.168.1.67:8117,192.168.1.68:8117,192.168.1.69:8117" -http=0.0.0.0:8080